kineticedge/dev-local/README.md

   * Only one schema registry is provided, in an actual setup we would have 2 for high-availability reasons.

+# connect

+  * As of Kafka 2.6 (`confluent-community` 6.0) most of the bundled connectors were removed; this is great in that it allows for easier upgrading of connectors w/out having to upgrade `connect`.

+  * Place the desired connectors (unzipped) into the ./jars directory.

 # monitoring

   * this is an optional set of containers to monitor the health of Kafka